Iqraar: Synopsis

-Drama serial "Iqrar" chronicles the lives of Shahbaz (Faisal Qureshi) and Shiza (Maheen Rizvi), is a perfect couple living in love and harmony.
+The Drama serial "Iqrar" chronicles the lives of Shahbaz (Faisal Qureshi) and Shiza (Maheen Rizvi), and is a perfect couple living in love and harmony.
 However, things start to take a bitter turn when Shiza finds out about Shahbaz's second marriage to Hajira.
-Hajira hails from a wealthy family of a village, however after her husband's death she is left alone to safeguard her inherited wealth.
-Hajira's doubts and fears that her brother in law would harm her and take her money away.
+Hajira hails from a wealthy family in a village, however, after her husband's death she is left alone to safeguard her inherited wealth.
+Hajira doubts and fears that her brother-in-law would harm her and take her money away.
 To protect Hajira, Shahbaz agrees to marry her as he himself suffers from a series of financial constraints.
 Appalled by Shahbaz's second marriage, Shiza finds comfort in the presence of her ex-lover Safeer however Safeer further complicates the matter which leaves Shiza with no choice but to return to Shahbaz.
 Hajira welcomes her with an open heart and Shiza appreciates her kind behaviour.
 The three of them find their peace with each other but how long will they continue to coexist together?